 FOR AGES 13 TO 18

-Our teen backpacking trips are led by a team of Weaving Earth mentors trained in the practices of deep nature connection, which are designed to cultivate holistic relationships to self, to others and to the natural world.
+Our teen backpacking trips are led by a team of Weaving Earth mentors trained in practices of nature connection, which are designed to cultivate holistic relationships to self, to others, and to the natural world.

 There are a maximum of 12 spaces available on each trip.